Roe-dToAid/roed_to_aid_fe/README.md

 Our Back End is hosted here and requires an API key to access (we are not giving any API keys out at this time):
 - [Roe'd To Aid API](https://roed-to-aide-be.herokuapp.com/)

-Throughout this project, I took full advantage of React’s modular nature by creating dynamically rendered components used on multiple views.
-This helped me keep the app small yet provided the user with a pleasant experience.
-Thoughtful architecture was implemented using assets, data, utilities, components, and views folders.
+Throughout this project, we took full advantage of React’s modular nature by creating dynamically rendered components used on multiple views.
+This helped us keep the app small yet provided the user with a pleasant experience.
+Thoughtful architecture was implemented using assets, utils, components, and views folders.
 I used Material UI components for the menu and filter buttons on the Explore The Deck View.
 Using shared classes and nested styling in SASS, I was able to reduce the amount of repeated CSS throughout the app.
 With a mobile-first development approach, I learned it requires much less CSS to modify the styling for larger viewports.
 To help with the design, I purchased an illustration assets pack from Dribbble so it would have a consistent look and feel.
 To provide context and instructions, I referenced https://www.astrology.com/tarot/daily.html for content.
 All words were taken from that site as placeholder text.

 ## Learning Goals